 There are four main groups of printed material relating to Sudan and South Sudan, two on public access housed at the Bill Bryson Library in Stockton Road, and two which can be consulted at the Palace Green site; additionally, printed items which are particularly associated with archival material are listed as part of the Sudan Archive (see above).

-The Library's holdings of printed material no matter where they are located, are recorded in the catalogue at http://library.dur.ac.uk/ At the Main University Library in Stockton Road, the main loan and reference collection on level 1 provides a good base for work in the humanities and social sciences and has substantial holdings of Sudanese imprints and Arabic material, and the Middle Eastern Documentation Unit (MEDU) on level 2 covers modern official publications, including Sudan Government publications, bank reports, population censuses, publications of Sudanese institutions, some consultancy reports and a wide range of newsletters and other serials relating to the Sudan since independence in 1956.
+The Library's holdings of printed material no matter where they are located, are recorded in the catalogue at http://library.dur.ac.uk/ At the Main University Library in Stockton Road, the main loan and reference collection on level 1 provides a good base for work in the humanities and social sciences and has substantial holdings of Sudanese imprints and Arabic material, and the Middle Eastern Documentation Unit (MEDU) on level 2 covers modern official publications, including Sudan Government publications, bank reports, population censuses, publications of Sudanese institutions, some consultancy reports and a wide range of newsletters and other serials relating to Sudan and South Sudan since independence in 1956.
 MEDU holdings are recorded on the catalogue.